 Who are the players?

-ACMI leasing has been more established in North America, particularly in the US and, as contracts have become longer, the model has morphed into one of Capacity Purchase Agreements (CPA) such as those operated by Mesa Air which operates regional jet flights on behalf of American Airlines and United Airlines.
+ACMI leasing has been more established in North America, particularly in the US and, as contracts have become longer, the model has morphed into one of Capacity Purchase Agreements (CPA) such as those operated by Mesa Air which operates regional jet flights on behalf United Airlines.
 In the cargo sphere, online shopping company Amazon has long term contracts with ACMI leasing operators to handle its freighter operations.

 Some of the better known ACMI operators include Air Belgium, CityJet, Euro Atlantic Airways, GetJet Airlines, Hi Fly, SmartLynx, Titan Airways and Wamos Air.